 Your company’s reputation with the customer and other stakeholders could be damaged, not to mention your reputation with your bosses.
 If your project is late, you may cause delays in other projects by tying up resources that are needed elsewhere.
 If the delay is extreme enough, the entire project collapses and leads to project failure.

 6 ways to avoid project delays

-Clearly, delays are best avoided, but is that even possible?
+Clearly, project delays are best avoided, but is that even possible?
 To a wide extent, yes.
-While you can’t prevent every delay, you can certainly take steps to keep your project on track and to mitigate the damage from delays that do occur.
+While you can’t prevent every delay, you can certainly take steps to keep your project on track and mitigate the damage from delays that do occur.